Nok Air: History

-Nok Air was established in February 2004 under Sky Asia Co., Ltd. and started operations on 23 July 2004.
+Nok Air was established in February 2004 as Sky Asia Co.
+Ltd. and started operations on 23 July 2004.
 As of March 2007, it had 130 employees and had reached around 1,400 employees by 2014.
-Nok Air began its first international service on 31 May 2007, with daily flights to Bangalore, India, but suspended these flights in 2020.
+Nok Air began its first international service on 31 May 2007, with daily flights to Bangalore, India, but suspended these in 2020.

 Nok Air serves the largest number of domestic routes within Thailand, with 24 routes.

 Nok Air operates largely independently from Thai Airways, which has caused some friction between the two companies.
-To gain greater control of Nok Air, Thai Airways has tried to purchase the shares of other shareholders, notably Krung Thai Bank.
-Although Thai Airways and Krung Thai Bank are both state enterprises under the control of the finance ministry, Krung Thai Bank refused to sell its shares in Nok Air to Thai Airways.
+To gain greater control of Nok Air, Thai Airways has tried to purchase the shares of other shareholders, notably Krungthai Bank.
+Although Thai Airways and Krungthai Bank are both state enterprises under the control of the finance ministry, Krungthai Bank refused to sell its shares in Nok Air to Thai Airways.
 The purchase would have lifted Thai Airways' stake in Nok Air from 39 to 49%.
-Evidence of Thai Airways declining interest in Nok Air came in May 2017, when Thai Airways shareholding was diluted to 21.57% as a result of not taking up their entitlement of a new share offering.
-As a consequence Thai investor, Mr. Nuttapol Chulangkul became the airline's largest shareholder, owning 23.77% of the company.
+Evidence of Thai Airways' declining interest in Nok Air came in May 2017, when Thai Airways shareholding was diluted to 21.57% as a result of not taking up their entitlement to a new share offering.
+As a consequence, Thai investor Nuttapol Chulangkul became the airline's largest shareholder, owning 23.77% of the company.